Joao-Henrique/Back-to-Basics/README.md

 ### Lynda - Learn React.js The Basics Tutorial
 + This is where I'll keep track of my progress in Lynda - Learn React.js The Basics Tutorial

+### Lynda - React.js Essential Training Tutorial

++ This is where I'll keep track of my progress in Lynda - React.js Essential Training Tutorial